-Y Intercept Hong Kong Ltd acquired a new stake in shares of Repay Holdings Corporation (NASDAQ:RPAY - Free Report) in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor acquired 64,723 shares of the company's stock, valued at approximately $361,000.
-Y Intercept Hong Kong Ltd owned about 0.07% of Repay as of its most recent filing with the Securities and Exchange Commission.
+Y Intercept Hong Kong Ltd acquired a new stake in shares of Repay Holdings Corporation (NASDAQ:RPAY - Free Report) during the first quarter, according to its most recent disclosure with the SEC.
+The fund acquired 64,723 shares of the company's stock, valued at approximately $361,000.
+Y Intercept Hong Kong Ltd owned approximately 0.07% of Repay as of its most recent SEC filing.

-Get Our Latest Stock Analysis on Repay
+Check Out Our Latest Analysis on Repay

 About Repay